LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 make up # Simply start up all Docker containers without building make down # Stop up all Docker containers

-# If GNU Make is not installed, simply run Docker commands in the Makefile manually to start the backend
+# If GNU Make is not installed, run the Docker commands in the Makefile manually

 ```